Grete Kellenberger-Gujer: Biography

 Maria Ludovica Zichichi worked with Grete Kellenberger from 1960 to 1962, and their collaboration resulted in five publications.

 In 1965, Grete Kellenberger, her husband Eduard Kellenberger, and members of their research team left for Manhattan, Kansas for a sabbatical year.
 At Kansas State University, she worked closely with Ulrich Laemmli on phage T4.
 During this year, Eduard Kellenberger returned to Switzerland without his wife and they divorced in 1967.
 Grete Kellenberger-Gujer continued to work in Kansas and later accepted a position as an independent researcher in a lab run by Lucien Caro at the Oak Ridge National Laboratory in Tennessee.
 In 1971, she returned to Geneva and worked in Lucien Caro's lab in the Department of Molecular Biology until her retirement in 1980.
-From 1971-1975, she worked with Douglas Berg, with whom she shared an interest in genetic analysis of bacteriophages and plasmid lambda dv.
+From 1971 to 1975, she worked with Douglas Berg, with whom she shared an interest in genetic analysis of bacteriophages and plasmid lambda dv.
 She published three articles with Berg.

 She was an atheist and she respected religious believers.

 Awards and recognition

 In 1979, the Faculty of Medicine of the University of Geneva awarded Grete Kellenberger-Gujer the International Prize Nessim-Habif.
 An honoris causa doctorate for Grete-Kellenberger was discussed at the University of Geneva, but was never awarded.
 In 2009, three portraits of Grete Kellenberger-Gujer were created by the Roger Pfund studio and displayed as part of an exhibit commemorating representative individuals from the University of Geneva as part of the university's 450th anniversary.
-Grete's portrait is hung since 2010 in the University's Department of Molecular Biology seminar room, across from the portrait of Werner Arber.
+Grete's portrait is hung since 2010 in the university's Department of Molecular Biology seminar room, across from the portrait of Werner Arber.
 In September 2016, the Campus magazine of the University of Geneva published an article on the story of Grete-Kellenberger-Gujer described in, without including any of the sociological considerations and cultural and academic gender-bias facts explored in the article.